GalienCodes/CPA/README.md

 # CPA

-A website for handeling relations and partnership of CPI(Profit)
+A website for handeling relations and partnership of CPI(Non-Profit)